Cbantz/tiff2fits/README.md

 **NOTES:**

 - Currently, if given a directory as an \[input_path\], the CLI will convert all .tiff files in said directory.
-- If a directory is given for the \[output_path\], files will be saved as their original name but with .fits instead of .tiff
+- If a directory is given for the \[output_path\], files will be saved as their original name but with .FTS instead of .tiff
-    - e.g. input_path/image.tiff -> output_path/image.fits
+    - e.g. input_path/image.tiff -> output_path/image.FTS
 - You will get an error if you try to overwrite without using the overwrite flag.

 ## Using Python Package